To view the PDF version of this document, click here.

 - (b) Information Security.

-- (i) Subject to the terms and conditions of this Agreement, Provider agrees to comply with applicable laws, rules and regulations in its collection, receipt, access, use, storage, disposal, and disclosure of Customer Data which shall not, in accordance with Section 2(e), include Personal Information.
+- (i) Subject to the terms and conditions of this Agreement, Provider agrees to comply with applicable laws, rules and regulations in its collection, receipt, access, use, storage, disposal, and disclosure of Customer Data which shall not, except in accordance with Section 2(e), include Personal Information.

 - (ii) Customer has and will retain sole responsibility for: (a) all Customer Data, including its content, accuracy, use, and disclosure; (b) all information, instructions, and materials provided by or on behalf of Customer or any Authorized User in connection with the Services; (c) Customer Systems; (d) the security and use of Customer's and its Authorized Users' access credentials; and (e) all access to and use of the Services and Provider IP directly or indirectly by or through the Customer Systems or its or its Authorized Users' access credentials, with or without Customer's knowledge or consent, including all results obtained from, and all conclusions, decisions, and actions based on, such access or use.

 7. Intellectual Property Ownership; Feedback